-AirPods tips and tricks: Mastering Apple's wireless earphones
+Apple AirPods tips and tricks: How to get the most out of Apple's wireless earphones

 To charge Apple AirPods, simply place them back in their case.
 They will charge while they are in the case, as long as the case has battery.

-For the second generation of AirPods, the charging case can deliver up to two hours of talk time and three hours of listening time in 15 minutes of charge.
+For the second generation of AirPods or the AirPods Pro, the charging case can deliver up to two hours of talk time and three hours of listening time in 15 minutes of charge.
+The third generation and second generation of AirPods Pro offers up to one hour talk time or listening time in five minutes of charge.

+For AirPods Max, you'll need the Lightning to USB-C cable that is included in the box to charge them.

 How to charge the AirPods case